nodejs/node/doc/api/permissions.md

 * Using existing file descriptors via the `node:fs` module bypasses the Permission Model.

+#### Allowing all write operations

+When `--allow-fs-write=*` is permitted, it may inadvertently lead to invalidating the permission model because of unintended file access, like full write access to memory with `/proc/self/mem`.

 #### Limitations and Known Issues

 * Symbolic links will be followed even to locations outside of the set of paths